 Coins: 10 cents, 20 cents, 50 cents, 1 HKD, 2 HKD, 5 HKD, and 10 HKD

 Banking in Hong Kong

-Hong Kong is home to many major international banks, as well as local institutions.
+Hong Kong is home to many major international banks as well as numerous local institutions.
 Whether it is better for an expat to bank with an international bank or a local bank depends largely on individual circumstances, since both options have their pros and cons.

 Nearly all banks have internet banking facilities and offer credit cards.
 Most bank branches have employees who can communicate in English, although language proficiency improves in areas with large expat populations.

 It's easy to open a bank account in Hong Kong.
 The minimum amount necessary to open an account varies depending on the service provider and type of account being opened.

 Those who already have an account with an international bank, such as Citibank or HSBC, often find it convenient to open a local version of their account once they arrive in Hong Kong.
 Among other things, transferring money becomes less of a hassle and more economical.